arifwn/sainsmograf/contents/posts/2017-01-15-introducing-tiny-suspender-a-tab-suspension-extension-for-chrome.markdown

 - Keyboard Shortcuts: Suspend tabs without moving your hand away from your keyboard.

 Tiny Suspender also includes an experimental feature: suspending background tabs using [Chrome Tab Discard API](https://developers.google.com/web/updates/2015/09/tab-discarding).
 This experimental feature must be enabled from Tiny Suspender settings and can only works on background tabs, but it's very promising.
 It can restore the state of suspended page quite reliably, including form state and scroll position.
-But it does has its share of annoyance, such as it would reloads all suspended tabs if you ever restart your browser and restore your last browsing session.
+But it does has its share of annoyance (which is why I disable it by default), such as it would reloads all suspended tabs if you ever restart your browser and restore your last browsing session.

 My goal for Tiny Suspender is to keep it true to its name: tiny.
 I won't add any dependencies if I can help it to keep the code size (and extension memory footprint) minimal.
 But of course I'm open to suggestions.
-In fact, several of current Tiny Suspender's features are the results of users' suggestions.
+In fact, several of current Tiny Suspender's features are there thanks to users' suggestions.
 Shoot me an email if you have any suggestion or bug report!

 Extension page: [https://chrome.google.com/webstore/detail/tiny-suspender/bbomjaikkcabgmfaomdichgcodnaeecf](https://chrome.google.com/webstore/detail/tiny-suspender/bbomjaikkcabgmfaomdichgcodnaeecf)